 - Viral epiglottitis is self-limiting and requires only supportive treatment

 - Patients with secondary bacterial infection or with complication or epiglottitis of bacterial origin may require antibiotics.
-Broad-spectrum antibiotics like chloramphenicol or co-amoxiclav are the antibiotic of choice
+Broad-spectrum antibiotics such as chloramphenicol or co-amoxiclav are the antibiotic of choice

-It is defined as the inflammation of the membranes lining the nose and it is characterized by nasal congestion, rhinorrhoea, sneezing, itching, conjunctival symptoms, and other constitutional symptoms.
+Rhinitis is defined as inflammation of the membranes lining the nose and it is characterized by nasal congestion, rhinorrhoea, sneezing, itching, conjunctival symptoms, and other constitutional symptoms.